Nollamara

 What is the weighted average housing cost based on tenure mix in the suburb of Nollamara?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,232.
+Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,232.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,582/month, and renters paying $1,472/month.

 How affordable is housing in the suburb of Nollamara relative to local incomes?